senacor/infrastructure-as-code-with-ansible/README.md

     docker run --net="host" -ti -v $(pwd):/project -v ~/.aws:/root/.aws -v $HOME/.ssh:/root/.ssh  -v /var/run/docker.sock:/var/run/docker.sock -v ~/.m2:/root/.m2 kochp/ansible-aws-bash:v1.4  bash

-**Caution:** If you use windows you have to fulfill some additional task, see description in the GitHub repository.
+**Caution:** If you use windows you also have to mount a local directory into the virtual machine, see description in the GitHub repository.

+Once you start docker, check you can log into vagrant machine with:

+    ssh ubuntu@dockerhost -p2222

 ## Test the training environment